Fans celebrate Houston Astros' World Series win with parade - WHIZ News

-HOUSTON (AP) — Thousands of fans celebrated the Houston Astros’ World Series win with a downtown parade on Monday.
+HOUSTON (AP) — An estimated crowd of more than 1 million fans celebrated the Houston Astros’ World Series win with a downtown parade Monday.

 Houston Mayor Sylvester Turner had encouraged fans coming to the victory parade to “arrive early, wear Astros’ colors, be loud and celebrate safely.”
-The parade started at noon.
+The parade, which started at noon and lasted for a couple of hours, packed sidewalks with people as Astros players riding floats and buses waved at cheering fans.

+The parade took place without any serious incidents, except for the arrest of a 33-year-old man who was accused by Houston police of throwing a beer can at U.S. Sen. Ted Cruz, who was riding in the back of a truck that was part of the parade.
+Police said the beer can hit the Republican senator from Texas in the chest and neck area but he did not require any medical attention.
+The man was arrested by police but his name was not immediately released.
+He is expected to face assault charges, police said.

+Video from the parade showed people along the route booing Cruz as he went by, including just before he was hit by the beer can.

+Although a final tally of the number of people at the parade was not immediately available, it was expected to surpass the 1 million individuals who attended the parade held after the Astros won their first World Series in 2017, said Mary Benton, a spokeswoman for Turner.

-Yordan Alvarez hit a towering three-run homer and the Astros clinched their second World Series title in six seasons on Saturday, beating the Philadelphia Phillies 4-1 in Game 6.
+The Astros clinched their second World Series title in six seasons Saturday.
+Yordan Alvarez hit a towering three-run homer, helping the Astros beat the Philadelphia Phillies 4-1 in Game 6.

-The city said in a news release that the downtown parade after the Astros’ 2017 win brought in about 1 million people, and organizers expected about that many people to attend Monday’s parade.

 Saturday’s win gave the Astros’ 73-year-old manager Dusty Baker his first title in 25 seasons as a manager, the last three in Houston.